Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Adaptive Stress Testing

-\paragraph{\textbf{Seed-Action Simulator.}} A \emph{seed-action simulator} $\mathcal{\bar{S}}$ is a stateful simulator that uses a pseudorandom seed input to update its state in-place.
+A \emph{seed-action simulator} $\mathcal{\bar{S}}$ is a stateful simulator that uses a pseudorandom seed input to update its state in-place.
 The state $s$ is not exposed externally, making the simulator appear non-Markovian to external processes, such as the reinforcement learner.
 The simulator uses $\bar{x}$ to draw a sample of the disturbance $x$ and transition to the next state $s'$.
 The next state replaces the current state in-place.
 The simulator returns the transition likelihood $\rho = p(x \mid s)$; a Boolean indicating whether an event occurred $e = (s \in E)$; and the miss distance $d$.
 While the state cannot be observed or set, the simulator transitions are deterministic given the pseudorandom seed $\bar{x}$.
 This property allows a previously visited state to be revisited by replaying the sequence of pseudorandom seeds $\bar{x}_{0:t-1} = [\bar{x}_{0},\dots,\bar{x}_{t-1}]$ that leads to it starting from the initial state.
+The seed-action simulator $\mathcal{\bar{S}}$ exposes the following simulation control functions: